 Dear Parents, Carers, Staff and Friends,

-As the Chair of Governors, I am proud to be part of a team of people that make up the Governing Body.
+As the Co-Chairs of Governors, we are proud to be part of a team of people that make up the Governing Body.
 Many of the Governors are parents of children who live close to the St Mark’s and members of our wider community.
 We are joined by other governors who bring expertise across a range of areas to enhance the skills of the governing body.
 What we all share is a pride in our school, the surrounding area and a commitment to our role in providing support and guidance to the school.

 The overall purpose of the Governing Body is to help St Mark’s provide the best possible education for all the pupils to develop every child’s full potential.